FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 .. note::
   After properly configuring Firely Server to work with an OAuth2 authorization server and SMART is enabled for Firely Server, you are able to discover the SMART configuration metadata by retrieving ``<base-url>/.well-known/smart-configuration``.

-  Please check sectoin `Retrieve .well-known/smart-configuration <https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#retrieve-well-knownsmart-configuration>`_  in SMART specification for more details on how to request the metadata and how to interpret the response.
+  Please check section `Retrieve .well-known/smart-configuration <https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#retrieve-well-knownsmart-configuration>`_  in the SMART specification for more details on how to request the metadata and how to interpret the response.

 .. _feature_accesscontrol_compartment: